philipshih/philipshih.github.io/_posts/2023-02-17-first-post.md

 ---

 ## Hello World
-I'm planning for my blog posts, projects, and interesting finds to live here.
+Blog posts, projects, and interesting finds will live here.

 ## Info
-This part of my site is still in the works.
+This section of my site is in the works.

 ## Duration
-Check back later for more updates.
+Check back soon for updates.